DeeEmm/CrossFire/README.md

-# ~~CrossFire
-~Repository of files related to CrossFire CNC Plasma Table

-~~This repository will be used to store and propagate files related to the CrossFire CNC Plasma table and associated hardware and software.
-While it is believed that this information is accurate, use at your own risk as my setup may be entirely different from yours.

-Repository for Lotos LTD5500D plasma cut settings based on TomWS1s Crossfire repo.
+Repository for Lotos LTD5500D plasma cut settings based on TomWS1/Crossfire repo.

-DIY plasma table based on DDCSV controller
+DIY plasma table based on DDCSV controller using Lotos LTD500D plasma with Proma THC controller.

+Running DeeEmm DDCSV post processor with Fusion360 - https://github.com/DeeEmm/DDCSV11-Plasma

+The aim for this project is to create matrix of usable cuttting speeds and feeds